DevriX/DX-localhost/readme.txt

 == Changelog ==
 = 1.4 =
+* Added new option for change the position of notice line to Top and Bottom
 * Added new option for change the color of adminbar
 * Added new option for changing the color of the adminbar text
-* added new checkbox for making the toolbar font weight to bolded
+* Added new checkbox for making the toolbar font weight to bolded
+* Fix the style of the adminbar specically without toolbar
-* fix the style of the toolbar
+* Fix the style of the toolbar
-* set a default value for the option of DX localhost
+* Set a default value for the option of DX localhost

 = 1.3 =
 * Fix the issue with notice line when the user is not logged in